-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - A facility charge applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible is: \$500 Self only, \$1,000 Self Plus One and Self and Family innetwork and \$1,000 Self only \$2,000, Self Plus One and Self and Family out-of-network.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.. - A facility charge applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - The calendar year deductible is: \$500 per Self Only, and \$1,000 per Self Plus One or Self and Family in network and \$1,000 Self Only, and \$2,000 Self Plus One or Self and Family out of network.
 The calendar year deductible may apply to some benefits in this Section.
 We added "(After deductible has been met)" to show when the calendar year deductible does apply.